quicwg/ops-drafts/draft-ietf-quic-manageability.md

-If a NAT hits an operational limit, it is recommended to rather drop the initial packets of a flow (see also {{sec-filtering}}), which potentially triggers a fallback to TCP, than using the connection ID to muliplex mulitple connections on the same IP address port pair which risks connectivity breakage later, in case the connection ID changes.
+If a NAT hits an operational limit, it is recommended to rather drop the initial packets of a flow (see also {{sec-filtering}}), which potentially triggers a fallback to TCP.
+Use of the connection ID to muliplex mulitple connections on the same IP address/port pair is not a viable solution as it risks connectivity breakage, in case the connection ID changes.

 ## Address Rewriting to Ensure Routing Stability